Aaqib041/xebiaww.github.io/_posts/2012-04-30-ldap-authentication-using-spring-security.md

 # LDAP Authentication using Spring Security

-<p>Recently, the project I was working on, required implementation of simple login functionality, where users were supposed to be authenticated against a remote Active Directory via LDAP.
-It was a maven project based on spring framework so we implemented the application security using the spring security framework.<!--more--></p>
+Recently, the project I was working on, required implementation of simple login functionality, where users were supposed to be authenticated against a remote Active Directory via LDAP.
+It was a maven project based on spring framework so we implemented the application security using the spring security framework.

-<p><font color=#FF8000><b><u>Problem Statement</u></b></font>
-The Active Directory had users stored in a tree-structure which looked similar to the below example.</p>
+**_Problem Statement_** The Active Directory had users stored in a tree-structure which looked similar to the below example.

 ## Comments